-We will use the regulatory element-target gene pairs to connect the non-coding variants into a variety of networks -- e.g., regulatory network, metabolic pathways, etc. We will examine their network centralities (eg hubs, bottlenecks and hierarchy tops), as we know that disruption of highly connected genes or their regulatory elements is more likely to be deleterious 73,75.
-For RNA regulatory elements, we will also use protein/miRNA biochemical interactions to interpret the network context of our variants, using RNA molecules as nodes and RNA-protein and miRNA-RNA interactions as edges.
+We will use the regulatory element-target gene pairs to connect the non-coding variants into a variety of networks -- e.g., regulatory network, metabolic pathways, etc. We will examine their network centralities (eg hubs, bottlenecks and hierarchy tops), as we know that disruption of highly connected genes or their regulatory elements is more likely to be deleterious^{73,75}.
+For RNA regulatory elements, we will also use protein/miRNA biochemical interactions to interpret the network context of our variants, using RNA molecules as nodes and RNAprotein and miRNA-RNA interactions as edges.
 We will prioritize variants that are bound by multiple factors, and those within RNAs that are bound by many proteins.

-D-1-b-v We will use a unified weighted scoring scheme for combining all eleVAR features to prioritize variants by selective pressure, common variations tend to arise in functionally unimportant regions.
+D-1-b-v We will use a unified weighted scoring scheme for combining all eleVAR features to prioritize variants To integrate the various features mentioned above, we plan to elaborate the weighting system in FunSeq.4.
+Constrained by selective pressure, common variations tend to arise in functionally unimportant regions.
 Thus, features that are enriched with common polymorphisms are less likely to contribute to the deleteriousness of variants and are weighted less.
 In general, features can be classified into two classes: discrete (e.g., within or outside of a given functional annotation) and continuous (e.g., the PWM change in 'motif-breaking').
 We will weight these two sets of features with different strategies.